-- Accelerate the function of the pancreas, liver and the excretion of bile.
+- Accelerates the function of the pancreas, liver and the excretion of bile.

 - A source of minerals (calcium, potassium, magnesium, phosphorus, sulfur, sodium compounds).

-- A small amount if microelements (zinc, selenium, molybdenum, cobalt, iodine).
+- Has a small amount of microelements in it (zinc, selenium, molybdenum, cobalt, iodine).

-- Good for the digestive system.
-It let the intestine work well so it eliminates constipation.
+- It's good for the digestive system, as it helps the intestine to work well and eliminates constipation.

 - A source of antibiotics.

-- Lowers the cholesterol of our body, reducing the chances of heart attack.
+- Lowers the cholesterol in our bodies, reducing the chances of a heart attack.

 - Contains anti-cancer properties.

-- Lactose intolerant people can drink this kind of milk.
-Thanks to the fermentation, it already broke.
+- Lactose intolerant people can drink this kind of milk, thanks to the fermentation.

 Did You Know?

 - That sour milk is much safer to drink than fresh milk?
-The lactic acid and the bacteriocins in the sour milk kill the coliforms and other harmful bacteria like E-coli.
+The lactic acid and the bacteriocins in it kill the coliforms and other harmful bacteria, like E-coli.

-- You can freeze sour milk so you can use it later.
+- You can freeze sour milk so that you can use it later.